OXY2DEV/markview.nvim/Preview.md

 >[!TIP]
 > Type definitions are available in [definitions/preview.lua]().

 Options that change when & how previews are shown are part of this.
+Default value can be found [here]().

 ```lua
 ---@type markview.config.preview